zeroluck/docs/sources/faq/troubleshooting.md

 - Does the system have enough memory/CPU?
 For a production deployment, at least 4GB of RAM is required for tomcat and the full amount of RAM assigned for the host should be no less than 6GB.

 ## OS
-- The Gluu Server must be installed on a 64 bit OS.
-If the host doesn't meet these requirements, it **will not** work.
+- The Gluu Server must be installed on a **64-bit** OS.
+If the host doesn't meet these requirements, it will not work.

 - Is the Gluu Server installed on a supported OS?
 Please check our [deployment doc](../admin-guide/deployment/index.md#supported-operating-systems) for supported operating systems and versions.